DroppedPyDev/STREAMFLIX/README.md

 A Telegram Bot for Streaming Video &amp; Audio in Voce Chat of Your Group and Channels.
 A Product Made by ♥️ @CatX_botz

 ```
-This is an Open Source Project, You Must me ⭐ and Fork these Codes!
+This is an Open Source Project, You Must be ⭐ and Fork these Codes!

 ```

 ##  Deploy to Heroku  ⚙️
-The easy way to host this bot
+The Better Way, But itz Limited

 <a href="https://heroku.com/deploy?template=https://github.com/Abhijith-Sudhakaran/STREAMFLIX"><img src="https://img.shields.io/badge/Deploy%20To%20Heroku-black?style=for-the-badge&logo=heroku" width="220" height="38.45"/></a>